CiscoDevNet/sastre/README.md

 ### Verifying device operational data

-The show task provides commands to display operational data from devices.
+The show task provides commands to display operational data from devices, and vManage alarms and events.

-They all share the same set of options to filter devices to display:
+Show devices, realtime, state and statistics share the same set of options to filter devices to display:
   - --regex <regex> - Regular expression matching device name, type or model to display
   - --not-regex <regex> - Regular expression matching device name, type or model NOT to display.
   - --reachable - Display only reachable devices